thisispivi/Deep-Learning-Supermarket/README.md

 In this section we will explain how the project works.

 ## Variables tuning
 In the first part of the code it is possible to configure the code variables.
+This part is useful to enable or disable some parts of the code, or to choose which classification version or pretrained network use.
 ### Print configuration
+These variables to enable or disable some part of the code.
 1. Print random images of the training set (0 disabled / 1 enabled)
 ```
 print_training_set = 0;